Presents and Toys for Young Children

 Alternatives:

-• Use coffee beans instead of cereal to dig for treasure and to play ‘coffee shop’.
+• Also, coffee beans can be instead of cereal to dig for treasure and to play ‘coffee shop’.
 This would add the sensory experience of smell to the activity (spray bottle not needed).

 • Fill the dish pan with beans, rice, pom poms, rocks, sand or any variety of textures to gain different sensory experiences.